johnzastrow/phpblog/hugo-export/posts/2012-04-19-a-very-deep-image.md

 ---
-title: A very deep image
+ #  A very deep image
 categories:
   - Home and Family
   - Thoughts